-By ingredients, this recipe is dairy-free / non-dairy, egg-free, optionally peanut-free, optionally tree nut-free, soy-free, optionally vegan, and vegetarian.
+By ingredients, this recipe is dairy-free / non-dairy, egg-free, optionally gluten-free, optionally peanut-free, optionally tree nut-free, soy-free, optionally vegan, and vegetarian.

-- 1 cup dairy-free margarine, melted (I use Earth Balance)
+- 1 cup dairy-free buttery spread or sticks, melted (I use Earth Balance)

 - 2 cups graham cracker crumbs (organic, gluten-free, or vegan)

-- 1 cup + ¼ cup creamy peanut butter, almond butter or SunButter, divided
+- 1 cup + ¼ cup creamy peanut butter (can sub almond butter or SunButter), divided

 - ¼ teaspoon salt, omit if using salted peanut or nut butter

-- In a medium bowl, mix melted margarine, graham cracker crumbs, confectioners' sugar, one cup of the peanut butter, and salt (if using) until well blended.
+- In a medium bowl, mix melted the dairy-free butter, graham cracker crumbs, confectioners' sugar, one cup of the peanut butter, and salt (if using) until well blended.